n3wsoldier/ip/docs/README.md

  What can I do for you?
 __________________________________________________________________________________________
 ```
 ## Features
+### Task Management
-Duke can manage three type tasks:
+Duke can manage three type of tasks:
 * Todo: tasks with only description
 * Deadline: tasks with description that need to be done before a specific date time
 * Event: tasks with description that start at a specific date time

+Duke supports the creation, deletion and completion of a task.
+### Search Task
+Built-in search features that aids in finding tasks with given description or due dates.
+### Persistent Storage
+Automatically saves changes made to task list and preload task list of previous session.

+## Usage
-### Adding a Todo task `todo`
+### Add a ToDo task `todo`
-This will add a todo task to the task list
+Adds a todo task to the task list

 Format: `todo [Description]`
 * Add a Todo type task into task manager.